linode/docs/docs/guides/web-servers/php/php-composer/index.md

 ### How to Install PHP Composer

-To download and install the latest version of Composer, follow these steps:
+To download and install the latest version of Composer, follow the below steps:

 1. If the `php-cli` component is not already installed, install it using `apt`.